Mercateo/component-check/README.md

 * [Cycle.js](http://cycle.js.org/)
 * [React](https://facebook.github.io/react/) with [Freezer](https://github.com/arqex/freezer) (inspired by [_React.js the simple way_](https://medium.com/@arqex/react-the-simple-way-cabdf1f42f12))

-_Note_: This is a _work-in-progress_ and don't forget that Angular 2 is still in beta, Ember will introduce [routable and angle brackets components](http://emberjs.com/blog/2015/05/24/another-two-oh-status-update.html) soon and Cycle will introduce [isolated components](https://github.com/cyclejs/isolate) in the next release.
+_Note_: This is a _work-in-progress_ and don't forget that Angular 2 is still an alpha, Ember will introduce [routable and angle brackets components](http://emberjs.com/blog/2015/05/24/another-two-oh-status-update.html) soon and Cycle will introduce [isolated components](https://github.com/cyclejs/isolate) in the next release.
 I will not explain every framework in detail.
 I'll focus on creating components.
 I will not look into [Polymer](https://www.polymer-project.org/) which is very component-oriented, because it doesn't support IE9 which is a requirement for our projects.